Cities in Texas That Are Liberal

 It may surprise people that Texas’s capital city is a liberal hub.
 So much so that former Texas Governor Rick Perry called it a “blueberry in the tomato soup.”
 For the last three decades, Austin has had a Democratic mayor.

-Austin is currently spread between three different counties, all of which voted blue in the 2020 presidential election.
-Travis County, the county that most of Austin is in, had the highest democratic margin in the state for that election, with democrats earning 71.7% of the vote and republicans taking 26.5%.
+Austin is currently spread between three counties, all of which voted blue in the 2020 presidential election.
+Travis County, the county that most of Austin is in, had the highest democratic margin in the state for that election, with Democrats earning 71.7% of the vote and Republicans taking 26.5%.

 • Amazon